 Rising Stars

-The Institute of Water Rising Stars Programme brings together a collection of unique opportunities designed to develop the skills of young professionals.
+The Institute of Water’s Rising Stars Programme brings together a collection of unique opportunities designed to develop the skills of a select group of emerging water industry professionals.

 About IWater’s Rising Stars

-This tailor-made Programme encourages young professionals to take charge of organising site visits, grow their communicative abilities, increase their confidence, and connect with industry leaders.
+This tailor-made Programme allows early career professionals to learn more about their industry, take charge of organising site visits, grow their communicative abilities, increase their confidence, and connect with industry leaders.

 Our past Rising Stars cohorts and employers have credited the Programme with helping them secure jobs, enhance their skill set, build their network and increase their future employability opportunities.